HelloCplusCindy/hello-world/README.md

 # hello-world
-this is the first github project I creat
+this is the first github project I create